The Great Canadian Baking Show season 6: Episode 4: Botanical Week

 For their fourth signature challenge, the bakers were given one hour and 45 minutes to bake a dozen pressed flower sandwich cookies.
-For the technical challenge the bakers had one hour and 45 minutes to make 16 Chebakia, pastry made of strips of dough rolled to resemble a rose, deep-fried until golden, then coated with a syrup made of honey and orange blossom water and sprinkled with sesame.
+For the technical challenge the bakers had one hour and 45 minutes to make 16 chebakia, pastry made of strips of dough rolled to resemble a rose, deep-fried until golden, then coated with a syrup made of honey and orange blossom water and sprinkled with sesame.
 For the showstopper, the bakers had four hours to create an illusion cake, inspired by botanical themes.

 Episode 5: Chocolate Week

 For their Signature Challenge, the six remaining bakers were given two hours 15 minutes to make eight chocolate-centric ice cream sandwiches showcasing homemade ice cream between two soft cookies, featuring any flavour they see like, as long as chocolate has a starring role.
-In the Technical challenge, they had to recreate Kyla's favourite cake, sacher torte, the famed Viennese specialty with two layers of chocolate sponge, a layer of apricot jam, and a shiny dark chocolate glaze, all in two hours 15 minutes.
-In the Showstopper, they had three hours 15 minutes to create a 3D chocolate reveal, with a hidden dessert cloaked in a chocolate shell.
+In the Technical challenge, they had to recreate Kyla's favourite cake, sacher torte, the famed Viennese specialty with two layers of chocolate sponge, a layer of apricot jam, and a shiny dark chocolate glaze, all in two hours and 15 minutes.
+In the Showstopper, they had three hours and 15 minutes to create a 3D chocolate reveal, with a hidden dessert cloaked in a chocolate shell.

 Episode 6: Pastry Week

 For the Signature Challenge the five remaining bakers are given two hours to make eight Hungarian Chimney Cakes or Kürtőskalács.
 These are coiled pastries rolled in a sweet topping then baked.
 Traditionally chimney cakes are baked over a spit and are hollow but the bakers are required to include a yummy filling of their choice.
 In the Technical Challenge they had two hours to create a Mango Rose Tart, composed of a crumbly shortcut pastry, a tangy mango curd, and luscious creme diplomat.
 Topping the tart are freshly sliced mangoes arranged in a rose pattern and mango caviar.
-This is a modern take on a classic French Tarte Aux Pommes.
+This is a modern take on a classic French tarte aux pommes.
 For the Showstopper, they had four hours to make a baklava tower.
 A popular Middle Eastern dessert, baklava is a gooey, nutty multi-layer pastry made with phyllo.
 The bakers must make their own phyllo dough and create two types of baklava for their towers.